topos-protocol/ice-frost/README.md

 This crate can be made `no_std` compliant, by relying on the `alloc` crate instead.

+## Features

+- `std`: activated by-default, allowing use of the Rust standard library
+- `asm`: deactivated by-default, allowing x86-64 assembly optimization for finite field operations.
+This feature also activates the `std` one.

 ## WARNING

 This codebase is under development and is at an academic proof-of-concept prototype level.